xraypy/xraylarch/doc/guis/xas_viewer.rst

 Viewer has many features and functionality in common with Athena and Sixpack.
 This is partly intentional, as we expect that XAS Viewer may be a useful alternative to these that may be better supported and maintained, especially on macOS.
+That also means that if you find things that you think are missing or different from how Athena or Sixpack work, let us know.

-XAS Viewer is a GUI for Larch, and is intended not only to make data processing analysis easier and more intuitive, but also to enable more complex analysis, batch processing, and scripting of analysis.
-To enable this, essentially all the work done in XAS Viewer is done through the Larch Buffer (as shown in :ref:`guis-larch_gui`) with commands that can be saved, copied, and modified for batch processing.
-If, at any point you want to see what XAS Viewer is "really doing", you can open the Larch Buffer and see.
+As a GUI, XAS Viewer is intended to make data processing analysis easy and intuitive.
+As a Larch application it is also intended to enable more complex analysis, batch processing, and scripting of analysis.
+To do this, essentially all the real processing work in XAS Viewer is done through the Larch Buffer (as shown in :ref:`guis-larch_gui`) which records the commands that it executes.
+If, at any point you want to know exactly what XAS Viewer is "really doing", you can open the Larch Buffer and see.
+You can also copy the code from the Larch buffer to reproduce the analysis steps, or modify into procedures for batch processing.

 XAS Viewer will display many different datasets as 2-d line plots.
-As with all such plots made with Larch and wxmplot (see :ref:`plotting-chapter`), the plots are meant to be highly interactive, customizable, and also produce high-quality (and even publication-quality) plots.
-Larch plots can be zoomed in an out, and configured to change the colors, linestyles, text for labels for any plot.
+As with all such plots made with Larch (see :ref:`plotting-chapter`), these are highly interactive, customizable, and can produce publication-quality images.
+Larch plots can be zoomed in an out, and configured to change the colors, linestyles, margins, text for labels, and more.
 From any plot window you can use Ctrl-C to copy the image to the clipboard, Ctrl-S to Save the image (as PNG) to a file, or Ctrl-P to print the image.
 Ctrl-K will bring up a window to configure the colors, text, and so on.
 These and a few other common options are available from the File and Options menu.

 In particular for XAS Viewer, clicking on the legend for any labeled curve on a plot will toggle whether that curve is displayed.
-This allows us to draw many optional plot components as you can turn them on or off interactively.
+This allows us to draw plot components as you can turn them on or off interactively.
 Also, note that many of the entries for numbers on the form panels in XAS Viewer have a button with a 'pin' icon |pin|.
-Clicking anywhere on the plot window will remember the energy value of the last point clicked.
-Then, clicking on one of these 'pin' buttons will insert that "last-clicked energy" value into the corresponding field.
+Clicking anywhere on the plot window will remember the energy value of the last point clicked, and show the value in the middle section of the status bar, just below the plot itself.
+Clicking on any of these 'pin' buttons will insert that "most recent energy" value into the corresponding field.

-The XAS Viewer program has notebook tabs or more specialized XANES and XAFS analysis.
-These will be covered in more detail below, and include XAFS pre-edge subtraction and Normalization (:ref:`xasviewer_preedge`), Pre-edge peak fitting (:ref:`xasviewer_peakfit`), Linear Combinaton Analysis (:ref:`xasviewer_lincombo`), and EXAFS Analysis (:ref:`xasviewer_exafs_bkg` and :ref:`xasviewer_exafs_fft`).

 .. _xasviewer_io: